Geryes-Doumit/d-sync/README.md

 - Make sure to fill out the required information (folder path(s), IP address, port)

-- Press Start Syncing and admire Dsync working flawlessly !
+- Press "Start Syncing" and admire D-sync working flawlessly !

 - You can also change the application's theme just by clicking on the "change theme" button